LuisMiSanVe/MouseDummy/README.md

 WinForms program that lets you configure the mouse's movement and reproduce them anytime.

+Despite having similar concept, this program is not meant to be an *autoclicker* (even if you can use it as one), mainly its purpose is to control the cursor automaticly using sequences with all the actions possible with a standart mouse.

 ## 📝 Technology Explanation
 I use the DLL librabry `user32.dll` as a Windows API to use the prebuilt mouse movement methods.